rozos/Cortexsys/README.md

 ==========================

-Before launching Cortexsys, it is necessary to compile the CUDA routines if convolutional neural nets are being used and GPU acceleration is desired.
+Before launching Cortexsys, it is necessary to compile the CUDA routines if convolutional neural nets (nnCostFunctionLSTM_CNN or nnCostFunctionLSTM is used in the definition of the cost) are being used and GPU acceleration is desired.
 The MMX routines must be compiled if using recurrent networks with any network type, unless GPU acceleration is being used.
 These routines accelerate Matlab’s built in functions for specific operations where built-in routines were either unavailable or did not have the